vectordotdev/vector/rfcs/2020-11-06-4909-remap-template-fields.md

 There are several options:

-- *Keep track of all fields used in the script*
+- *Keep track of all fields used in the script.*
 This script, `if .foo { .bar } else { .baz }`, would result in all three fields being returned - `.foo`, `.bar` and `.baz`, and subsequently removed from the message sent to Loki.

-- *Keep track of the fields used in the run path*
+- *Keep track of the fields used in the run path.*
 The script, `if .foo { .bar } else { .baz }`,
 would result in `.foo` and either `.bar` or `.baz` being returned.